 IC Markets is Our No. 1 Choice of Broker for Currency Trading

 The currency trading industry is flooded with brokers making it incredibly difficult for traders to select a provider that is right for them.
 Add to that the ever growing number of dubious, offshore operators vying for Australian business, it has never been more important to select a reputable currency trading provider.
-In early January 2016, we prepared the above comparison table highlighting the best, Australian based currency trading brokers.
+In early May 2019, we updated the above comparison table highlighting the best, Australian based currency trading brokers.
 We recommended IC Markets as the best Forex broker due to the following:

 1) 500:1 Leverage – The Most In Australia